-Greek Day has been a constant success over the last few years.
+Greek Day has been a constant success over the years.
 Attracting thousands of people to West Broadway who love to come and celebrate the “Greek way” for a day.
-The Hellenic Canadian Congress of BC, in cooperation with the Kitsilano Chamber of Commerce and The West Broadway Business Association, are pleased to announce that June 25th 2017 is officially named the Greek Heritage Month, with June 25th 2017 being the official Greek Day in the lower mainland of British Columbia.
+The Hellenic Canadian Congress of BC, in cooperation with the Kitsilano Chamber of Commerce and The West Broadway Business Association, are pleased to announce that June 2020 is officially named the Greek Heritage Month, with June 28th, 2020 being the official Greek Day in the lower mainland of British Columbia.
 Greek Days has enjoyed tremendous success over the years and will include more cultural activities at various venues in Vancouver.

 A five block stretch on Broadway, measuring almost one kilometre, from MacDonald to Blenheim, is closed off to traffic to make room for a world of delicious Greek food and drink, market vendors, entertainment, and live music offering a laid back, yet lively Greek atmosphere.
 This award winning festival presents valued community partners the opportunity to exhibit products, promote travel experiences, or showcase their brand to a massive captive consumer audience.